Pips Answer for Saturday, December 20, 2025

 Then, I saw two 'sum target 0' clues.
 Since a sum of zero in a single cell can only be a blank space, I knew the [3,2] domino had to be placed so the 0 (the 2 side of the [3,2] isn't 0, wait, looking at the pips, the '0' means a blank side) was on the target.
 Actually, in Pips, a target of 0 just means that specific cell has zero pips.
 I mapped out the remaining pieces by looking at the 'equals' regions, which forced the [3,3] and [2,0] dominoes into place because their values had to match their neighbors.
 Moving to the

-Nyt Pips medium answer for 2025-12-20
+NYT Pips medium answer for 2025-12-20

-Answer for 2025-12-20
+Complete answer for 2025-12-20 (Medium)

 Medium puzzle, the 'sum target 7' was my anchor.
 With [6,1] available, it was a perfect fit for the top row.